Ziegler Park

 Historic Background

-The park features both east and west sections, separated by Sycamore Street.
-Its renovation was a collaborative effort involving the City of Cincinnati, Cincinnati Recreation Commission, Cincinnati Park Board, and Cincinnati Center City Development Corporation (3CDC).
+The park is actually split into east and west sections with Sycamore Street running between them.
+This revival wasn't a solo act - it took a village, specifically a collaboration between the City of Cincinnati, Cincinnati Recreation Commission, Cincinnati Park Board, and 3CDC (Cincinnati Center City Development Corporation).

 Park Amenities